Aditya23-2007/student-analyzer/README.md

 # student-analyzer
-upload students data to analyxe it and send emails to all low performing students
+upload students data to analyze it and send emails to all low performing students